Rjected/inline-reviews/README.md

 - Updates automatically when you save files
 - Shows original line numbers in hover window for reference
 - Gracefully handles deleted lines by finding the nearest valid position

+## Auto-Refresh

+The plugin can automatically refresh comments from GitHub:

+- **After replies**: Comments reload automatically after you submit a reply
+- **Periodic refresh**: Enable `auto_refresh` to check for new comments every N seconds
+- **Manual refresh**: Use `:InlineCommentsRefresh` to manually update
+- Background refreshes are silent to avoid interrupting your workflow

 ## Example Workflow